 What does it cost?

-Oslo is known as one of the European cities with the most cafés, and is a great city for coffee.
-It was actually named one of the world’s 10 best coffee cities by USA Today in 2012.
+Oslo is a haven for coffee lovers and is known for having some of the best coffee in Europe and abundances of cafes.
+In fact, in 2012, USA Today named it one of the world’s 10 best coffee cities.
 Prices aren’t all that bad and you will also find fairly reasonable priced food.

 In general, food is expensive in Norway, but there’s no reason to play the part of the starving student.
 Grocery chains such as REMA 1000 and KIWI are normally the lowest priced, the same goes for a large number of mom and pop shops selling mostly Asian and middle eastern food.
 These are mainly located in the eastern parts of city centre.
 Fruits and vegetables are normally the best bargain here.
 The Asian supermarkets have frozen meat, shrimp and fish, a variety of sauces and noodles in all shapes and sizes, and also fruits and vegetables at a reasonable price.